 BEAULIEU SUPERCAR WEEKEND

-Although not on the scale of Goodwood or Silverstone, last year over 350 Aston Martins, Ferraris, Lamborghinis, McLarens and Porsches, (plus a rare Aston Martin Cygnet!) turned up in Hampshire to form what’s described as the ‘must-see family spectacular that brings some of the world’s most exclusive and desirable motors to Beaulieu’.
+Although not on the scale of Goodwood or Silverstone, last year over 350 Aston Martins, Ferraris, Lamborghinis, McLarens and Porsches, (plus a rare Aston Martin Cygnet!) turned up in Hampshire to form what’s described as the ‘must-see family spectacular that brings some of the world’s most number one and desirable motors to Beaulieu’.

 The event includes curated static classic car displays, stunt driving displays and supercar demonstration runs on a closed course.